 I wrote about one of these research projects in viewing the ICU differently.

 I also work closely with and mentor clinical staff in the areas of academic practice.
-Through this work I’ve found myself embedded in a hospital network where I am also a patient, giving me unique (and sometimes difficult) insights into the complexities of navigating our health care system.
+Through this work I’ve found myself embedded in a hospital network where I am also a patient, giving me a unique (and sometimes difficult) position from which to view the complexities of navigating our health care system.
 I’ve also engaged in numerous patient advising and/or advocacy roles in non-profit, government and research.

-I’ve shared more about the important lessons growing up with Marfan syndrome has taught me on The Mighty.
+I’ve shared more about the important lessons and challenges growing up with Marfan syndrome has taught me on The Mighty.

 I decided to return to graduate school in 2016 for my Masters in Social Work (MSW) at the University of Toronto.
 This degree felt like it was a long time coming.
 I’d considered social work after my bachelors degree but was dissuaded by the discipline’s tendency to ‘other’ – creating a false dichotomy between those who can help (the well) and those who require help (the unwell).

 My lived experience of illness and visual impairment made me wonder if I would be accepted into such a profession and more importantly, if I even wanted to be apart of a profession with a legacy of holding those beliefs.